Sygnum: What a Regulated Digital-Asset Bank Actually Is (2026)

 Strong licences are not unconditional onboarding

 Holding strong licences does not mean unconditional onboarding.
 Eligibility, services, minimums and supported activities are institution-specific and subject to the provider's own onboarding, compliance and jurisdictional requirements, which change.
-Regulated status describes the bank, not a guarantee of acceptance — confirm directly.
+Regulated status describes the bank, not a guarantee of acceptance for any given company or activity — confirm directly.

 Is it a debanking fix?

 It addresses one root cause — a bank built for digital assets is less likely to apply a blanket anti-digital-asset policy than a generalist bank dependent on correspondent banks.
 But it is not a universal fix: onboarding is still subject to the bank's own risk and compliance assessment, and concentration in any single provider remains an operational risk.
-One structural option to evaluate, fact-specific.
+It is one structural option to evaluate, fact-specific.

 Practical guidance